tari-labs/tari-university/src/protocols/tor-or-not-too-tor/tor-or-not-too-tor.md

 Tor is a free and open source anonymity/privacy tool, meant to protect your location and identity.
 The name is derived from the acronym for the original software project name, ```The Onion Router``` ([[1]], [[2]]).
 This refers to the way in which Tor protects your data, by wrapping it in multiple layers of encryption, similar to the layers of an onion.

 Tor uses a unique system that was developed by the US Navy to protect government intelligence communications.
 It is part of the ```Tor Browser``` package, where the Tor Browser has been configured to proxy request via the Tor network.

 ### Purpose of this Report

 This report gives an overview of Tor.
-The author, a programmer, comes to a conclusion regarding whether or not to recommend Tor: "to Tor || !2 Tor" (to Tor or not to Tor).
+The author reaches a conclusion regarding whether or not to recommend Tor, i.e. "to Tor || !2 Tor", which means "to Tor or not to Tor" in programming language.

 ### Installation Instructions